Wall-crossing and invariants of higher rank Joyce-Song stable pairs: Wallcrossing computations for objects with class in

 \subsubsection{Computations in Case 1:}

-Case 1 represents the configurations where, the two $(0,1)$ elements occur adjacent to each other.
-In this case notationally $U^{1}_{k,m}=U_{k,k+1}$ (the two $(0,1)$ elements are adjacent).
-Now we need to choose and distribute $a_{i}$ in order to obtain equation \eqref{eqU2}.
-The following diagrams describe the two possible distribution types for $a_{i}$, we call them by Case 1 (a) and Case 1 (b).
-We assume that the first occurrence of a $(0,1)$ element is at $k$'th location.
-We denote this by Case 1 (a).
-In Case 1 (a) case, $a_{1}=k-1$ and in Case 1 (b), $a_{1}=\theta_{1}=1$.
+Case 1 represents the configurations, where the two $(0,1)$ elements occur adjacent to each other.
+In this case it is seen that $U^{1}_{k,t}=U_{k,k+1}$ (the two $(0,1)$ elements are adjacent, therefore $t=k+1$).
+Now we need to choose and distribute $a_{i}$ in order to obtain equation \eqref{eqU3}.
+The following diagrams describe the two possible distribution types for $a_{i}$, we denote them by Case 1-a and Case 1-b.
+In Case 1-a we have $a_{1}=k-1, a_{2}=k, a_{3}=k+1$ and $a_{4}$ can be chosen freely as long as $a_{4}\geq k+2$.

-\ifx\JPicScale\undefined \JPicScale{1}\fi \unitlength \JPicScale mm
+\ifx\JPicScale\undefined \JPicScale{.9}\fi \unitlength \JPicScale mm

-Now we discuss the second possible distribution of $a_{i}$'s for Case 1 and we denote this distribution by Case 1 (b).
-In Case 1 (b) (diagrams below) we set $a_{2}=k+1$ and $a_{3}$ can be chosen freely (similar to $a_{4}$ in Case 1) to have any value as long as $a_{3}\geq k+2$:
+Now we discuss the second possible distribution of $a_{i}$'s which occurs in Case 1-b.
+In Case 1-b (diagram below) we set $a_{1}=k-1, a_{2}=k+1$ and $a_{3}$ can be chosen freely (similar to $a_{4}$ in Case 1-a) to have any value as long as $a_{3}\geq k+2$:

-\ifx\JPicScale\undefined \JPicScale{1}\fi \unitlength \JPicScale mm
+\ifx\JPicScale\undefined \JPicScale{.9}\fi \unitlength \JPicScale mm